savelee/gcp-node/README.md

-## Google Cloud Node.js Samples by Lee Boonstra
+## Google Cloud Node.js Customer Engineering Examples

-This directory contains samples for Google Cloud API.
+This directory contains samples for Google Cloud Platform and API.

+**Note: This is not an officially supported Google product.**

 ### Setup